Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 Each line of the data file represents one data entry for your instrument.
 The values displayed under each variable correspond to the values you have assigned to each response option when designing your instrument.
+The sequence of the variables corresponds to the order in which data was stored on the server.
+This order may or may not match the order of variables in your assessment.
+For example, if you created some variables, collected data on the assessment, but later added other variables or re-ordered some subtests, the order of variables in your CSV file may no longer align with your instrument as it appears on devices.
 You can obtain a printout of your instrument’s response labels and their corresponding value labels by selecting the ‘Metadata’ printout option: